developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 ## Fetching the Wildcard TLS Certificate

 We have already covered the ins and outs of [cert-manager] in our earlier guide.
-If you need a refresher, chech out the following blog post:
+If you need a refresher, check out the following blog post:

 [cert-manager: All-in-One Kubernetes TLS Certificate Manager]